paiqo/Databricks-VSCode/README.md

 ![Workspace Browser](https://github.com/paiqo/Databricks-VSCode/blob/master/images/WorkspaceBrowser.jpg?raw=true "Workspace Browser")

 The workspace browser connects directly to the Databricks workspace and loads the whole folder strucuture recursively.
 It displays folders, notebooks and libraries.
 Notebooks and folders can be up- and downloaded manually by simply clicking the corresponding item next them.
 If you do an up-/download on a whole folder or on the root, it will up-/download all items recursively.
-The files are stored in the **databricks.connection.default.localSyncFolder** (or your Connection) that you configured in your settings/for your Connection.
+The files are stored in the ```databricks.connection.default.localSyncFolder``` (or your Connection) that you configured in your settings/for your Connection.
 If you doubleclick a file, it will be downloaded locally and opened.
-Depending on the ExportFormats that you have defined in **databricks.connection.default.exportFormats** (or your Connection), the item will be downloaded in the corresponding format - basically you can decide between Notebook format and raw/source format.
+Depending on the ExportFormats that you have defined in ```databricks.connection.default.exportFormats``` (or your Connection), the item will be downloaded in the corresponding format - basically you can decide between Notebook format and raw/source format.
 The downloaded files can then be executed directly against the Databricks cluster if Databricks-Connect is setup correctly ([Setup Databricks-Connect on AWS](https://docs.databricks.com/dev-tools/databricks-connect.html), [Setup Databricks-Connect on Azure](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect))

 The up-/downloaded state of the single items are also reflected in their icons:
 ![Workspace Browser Icons](https://github.com/paiqo/Databricks-VSCode/blob/master/images/WorkspaceBrowser_Icons.jpg?raw=true "Workspace Browser Icons")

+**NOTE: The logic is currently not recursive - if a folder exists online and locally, does not mean that also all sub-folders and files exist online and locally!**
-- A small red dot at the top right of an item indicates that it only exists online in the Databricks workspace but has not yet been downloaded to the **localSyncFolder**.
+- A small red dot at the top right of an item indicates that it only exists online in the Databricks workspace but has not yet been downloaded to the ```localSyncFolder``` into the subfolder ```Workspace```.
 - A small blue dot at the bottom right of an item indicates that it only exists locally but has not yet been uploaded to the Databricks workspace.
-Please note that only local files that match the file extensions defined in **exportFormats** will be considered for an upload.
+Please note that only local files that match the file extensions defined in ```exportFormats``` will be considered for an upload.
 For all other files you will see a warning in VS Code.
 - If there is no blue or red dot in the icon then the file/folder exists locally and also in the Databricks workspace.
 However, this does not mean that the files have to be in sync.
 It is up to you to know which file is more recent and then sync them accordingly!

 # Cluster Manager